davidaustinarcher/java-microservice-sample-apps/README.md

 ```

 ### Server Side Request Forgery (SSRF)
-The `bookstore-frontend` exposes a "info" service, only intended for developers.
-It is intended to be used to retrieve data about different developer environments, but it can be used to force the app to retrieve data from other URLs:
+The bookstore-frontend exposes an info service, only intended for developers.
+It is intended to be used to retrieve data about different developer
+environments, but it can be used to force the app to retrieve data from other
+URLs:
 ```
 $ curl http://localhost:8002/application/info?env=google.com/?
 ```

-Obviously in this case we ask the server to retrieve Google content, but it could as easily be pointed towards URLs typically only accessed within your perimeter.
+Obviously in this case we ask the server to retrieve Google content, but it
+could just as easily be pointed towards URLs typically only accessed within
+your perimeter.

 ```
 $ curl http://localhost:8002/application/info?env=SECRET